stellar/js-stellar-base/CONTRIBUTING.md

  - [ ] Ensure that all of the PRs in this delta are accurately reflected in the [CHANGELOG](./CHANGELOG.md), broken down by impact and linking to the corresponding PRs.
 Update the file if necessary.

- - [ ] Update the top-level `"version"` field in the [package.json](./package.json) file to reflect the new version.
+ - [ ] Run `yarn preversion` to build and test an optimized bundle and ensure Typescript compatibility (one of the most common sources of bugs, since this library is written purely in JS but must be usable from TS).

- - [ ] Run the final sanity check to ensure the builds pass: `yarn dtslint && yarn test && yarn preversion`.
-The first command checks that you have Typescript compatibility (one of the most common sources of bugs, since this library is written purely in JS but must be usable from TS).
+ - [ ] Run `yarn version` to update the version number in the package.json (or modify the `"version"` field manually).

  - [ ] Commit & push your branch, then [create a PR](https://github.com/stellar/js-stellar-base/compare).